Ex-GrubHub driver testifies on ‘ghost orders’ and the acceptance rate hustle

 A lot of this case comes down to control and proving that Lawson’s employment with GrubHub met the Borello test.
 The Borello test looks at circumstances like whether the work is part of the company’s regular business, the skill required, payment method and whether the work is done under supervision of a manager.
 The purpose of the test is to determine whether a worker is a 1099 contractor or a W-2 employee.

-On the topic of control, Lawson provided an example where he toggled off of his shift to take a ten-minute break and use the bathroom.
+On the topic of control, Lawson provided an example where he toggled off of his shift to take a 10-minute break and use the bathroom.
 According to Lawson’s testimony, that didn’t fly with GrubHub.

 “Within a few minutes, I was contacted by someone at GrubHub that said if I didn’t toggle back to available, they would remove my block,” Lawson said.
 “I think ultimately they did end up removing my block but still sent me orders without paying me for them.”